Armenian religion in Cyprus: Larnaca

-The church of Saint Stephen [Սուրբ Ստեփանոս (Sourp Stepanos)], in Armenian church street in the city centre, was originally built as a chapel by the Armenian refugees who came to Larnaca after the Adana massacre in 1909.
+The Sourp Stepanos Church, on Armenian Church Street in the city centre, was originally built as a chapel by the Armenian refugees who came to Larnaca after the Adana massacre in 1909.
 It was built as a replica of Adana's main church and was dedicated to Adana's patron Saint, Saint Stephen.
 However, as most of the refugees returned, the chapel was left unfinished.
-After a fund-raising which started on 24 October 1912, the small chapel became a church, whose construction finished on 1 April 1913.
+After fund-raising, which started on 24 October 1912, the chapel became a church, with construction finished on 1 April 1913.

-Dedicated to the memory of the martyrs of the Adana massacre, it is the first monument in the entire Armenian Diaspora in memory of the Armenian massacres in the Ottoman Empire.
-On top of the church's façade there is a commemorative composition featuring the Armenian ethnarch Haig, the last King of the Armenian Kingdom of Cilicia, Levon V, a scroll held by a hand - representing the Ten Commandments - and the four symbols of the Four Evangelists; around King Levon V, there is a commemorative inscription in Armenian:
+Dedicated to the memory of the martyrs of the Adana massacre, it is the first monument in the entire Armenian diaspora in memory of the Armenian massacres in the Ottoman Empire.
+On top of the church's façade there is a commemorative composition featuring the Armenian ethnarch Hayk, the last King of the Armenian Kingdom of Cilicia, Leo V, a scroll held by a hand – representing the Ten Commandments – and the four symbols of the Four Evangelists; around Leo V, there is a commemorative inscription in Armenian: